MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/async.md

 foo()
 ```

-Note `await` only works in functions and only if they have `async` keyword.
+Note `await` only works in functions (not in the main body, like in Python) and only if they have `async` keyword.

 Example from [Async/await](https://javascript.info/async-await) on JavaScript Info.